Nuvorix/Free-WordPress-Glossary-Plugin/README.md

 Nonce verification is implemented on all form submissions to protect against Cross-Site Request Forgery (CSRF) attacks.
 This process ensures that each request is legitimate and originates from an authorized user.
 Nonces (one-time tokens) are checked for each form submission, verifying that the request is intentional and preventing unauthorized commands from being executed on the server.

 ### XSS Protection
-To safeguard against Cross-Site Scripting (XSS) attacks, all outputted data – including tooltip text and glossary data – is properly escaped before being displayed in the browser.
+To safeguard against Cross-Site Scripting (XSS) attacks, all output data – including tooltip text and glossary data – is properly escaped before being displayed in the browser.
 Escaping data means converting special characters to their HTML entity equivalents, ensuring that any code within glossary entries is treated as plain text rather than executable code, thus preventing unauthorized scripts from running in users’ browsers.

 ### Glossary Management
 The plugin uses role-based access control to limit glossary management capabilities to users with the Administrator or Editor roles.
 Only these authorized roles can create, edit, or delete glossary terms, which ensures that sensitive glossary data cannot be modified by unauthorized users or site visitors.
 This access control mechanism adds an extra layer of security to the plugin's functionality.